Whistler in Autumn: Top Ten Things To Do

 3. Bike Like There’s No One Watching (because there probably isn’t)

 Autumn mountain biking is known for tacky conditions, less dust, more comfortable air temperatures, “hero dirt,” and way lest people on the trails and in the park.
-Even in the rain (or sometimes snow) Whistler die-hards keep pedaling and the Whistler Mountain Bike Park is usually open until mid-October.
+Even in the rain (or sometimes snow) Whistler die-hards keep pedaling with the Whistler Mountain Bike Park open until October 8, 2018.
 Mud rules, greasy corners are fun, and filthy clothes and a dirty face only prove how much fun you had.

 Be sure to check out the newest addition to Whistler’s bike trail network – the Sproatt Alpine Trail loop including the much-talked-about Lord of the Squirrels descent trail.
 An epic alpine ride, it’s the perfect place to go before the rain sets in.